ibm-cloud-docs/CDN/faqs.md

 {: faq}

 You can create a CDN endpoint without using the Domain, but ONLY for a CDN of type **Wildcard HTTPS**.
 While creating a CDN of type **Wildcard HTTPS**, your **CNAME** acts as the CDN endpoint, and the **CNAME** is used to serve the traffic.

+## Is HTTP/2 supported with the IBM Cloud Content Delivery Network service?
+{: faq}

+Yes, HTTP/2 is supported by Akamai's Edge servers.